 Cosmology of Kyoto suffered poor sales in Japan.
 Apparently this is because of the game's portrayal of Kyoto during the Heian period as being a slum full of beggars, superstition, thieves, demons, and crazed samurai.
 Compared to the image of Kyoto that exists today being a place of harmony, art, and beauty, those that saw this game apparently suffered culture shock because of the supposed realism it portrayed.

 However, the game was very well received among North American critics.
 The game was reviewed in 1995 in Dragon magazine #218 by David "Zeb" Cook in the "Eye of the Monitor" column.
 According to Cook, "Ultimately, Cosmology of Kyoto is best viewed as less a game and more a software toy, one of those things you plug in and fiddle with.
 Once you forget about winning and indulge your curiosity, the CD-ROM's strength truly shines."

 Most notably, this was late film critic Roger Ebert's favourite video game.
-He reviewed the game in 1994, and later in 2010 cited it as the video game he enjoyed playing most.
-In that 2010 column on whether video games can be art, he wrote: "In my actual experience, I have played Cosmology of Kyoto, which I enormously enjoyed, and Myst, for which I lacked the patience."
+He reviewed the game in 1994, praising it as "a wonderful game."
+Later in 2010, he cited it as the video game he enjoyed playing most.
+In his 2010 column on whether video games can be art, he wrote: "In my actual experience, I have played Cosmology of Kyoto, which I enormously enjoyed, and Myst, for which I lacked the patience."